phaakma/linz_wfs/documentation/LINZ_WFS_documentation.md

 {"last_updated": "2024-06-20T01:31:30.245Z"}
 ```
 If this file does not exist when a full layer download is requested then it is created and the datetime is set to the time of the download.
 If this file exists when another full layer download is requested then it is overwritten with new details.
-If this file does not exist when a changeset download is requested then the script aborts as it does not know when to start.
+If this file does not exist when a changeset download is requested then the script creates the file using the current datetime then aborts as there was no start time to query.
 If this file exists, the datetime is read in, used as the "from" datetime to request changes and then the file is overwritten with the datetime of this download.
 The typical workflow for setting up to use a changeset would look like this:
-1. Create a configuration file that downloads the full layer.
-2. Run the script once manually using this configuration file.
+1. Manually download a full copy of the data using the export tool from the LINZ website.
+2. Manually copy this downloaded feature class to a target location of your choice.
-3. Create a second configuration file that downloads the changeset for that layer.
+3. Create a configuration file that downloads the changeset for that layer.
+Specify the target location.
+4. Run that configuration file once.
+It will create the staging data folder and create a new _last_updated.json file with now as the datetime.
+Manually adjust the datetime in this file if necessary (i.e. your export was generated earlier so you need to backdate this.)
-4. Schedule a task to run using this changeset configuration file periodically.
+5. Schedule a task to run using this changeset configuration file.

 At any time in the future, you can manually the the full layer download configuration file and it will delete the existing full data layer and recreate it.
 Then you can resume using the changeset configuration.